Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 _I never really collected a lot of memorabilia, but there were some things I had.
 Part of the reason for it is that a lot of people in the past have been asked to lend things of that type and never got them back.
-Thus a lot of people who were asked to lend things would say "nah, not doing that".
+So a lot of people who were asked to lend things would say "nah, not doing that".
 But with the National Museum of Scotland they were known for being quite reliable, and you did get everything back.
 So it ended up being quite extensive, and showing off a lot of items